-Miami's Office of the Dean of Students serves as the primary source of support for students who experience sexual misconduct or assault.
-We encourage you to reach out to us so we can help you do the following: 1) provide connections to medical and mental health treatment, 2) help you report the offense to the police and inform you of how to pursue disciplinary action, 3) assist you with accessing academic support services, and 4) support you with emotional health and other needs.
+Miami's Deputy Title IX Coordinator for Student Sexual Assault serves as the primary source of support for students who experience sex-based offenses, which include sexual assault, sexual misconduct, domestic violence, dating violence, and stalking.
+We encourage you to reach out to us so we can help you do the following: 1) provide connections to medical and mental health treatment, 2) help you report the offense to the police and inform you of how to pursue disciplinary action, 3) assist you with accessing academic and living support services, and 4) support you with emotional health and other needs.

 Sexual assault can include forcible rape, forcible sodomy, sexual assault with an object, forcible fondling, incest, and statutory rape.
 Not all sexual assaults constitute rape, but all sexual assaults deserve to be taken seriously.
 In Ohio, major types of sexual assault include the following:

-Sexual assault is not a crime of passion or act of lovemaking.
-It is an act of power, control, anger, and violence.
-Survivors of sexual assault are not responsible for their assaults; the perpetrator is.
+Sex-based offenses are not crimes of passion nor acts of lovemaking.
+They are acts of power and control.
+Survivors of these offenses are not responsible for their assaults; the perpetrator is.